 - Warm-Up Activity.
-Homework assignment: Students do the Warm-Up Activity.
-This activity explores students' memories and personal experiences shaping their understanding of the topic. - Day 1: Discuss the Warm-Up Activity.
+Homework assignment: Students do the "Warm-Up Activity."
+This activity explores student memories and personal experiences shaping their understanding of the topic. - Day 1: Discuss the "Warm-Up Activity."
 Show the Five Habits of Historical Thinking PowerPoint presentation (unless you have used it before and/or you do not think it is needed now).
 If you do not use this PowerPoint presentation, give students the "Five Habits of Historical Thinking" handout and discuss it with them.

-Homework assignment: Ask students to read the background essay "The Progressives and the City."
+Homework assignment: Ask students to read the background essay "Ancient Egypt and Its Tombs."

-Day 2: Use the PowerPoint presentation Urban Disorder and Progressive Reform.
+Day 2: Use the PowerPoint presentation What We Can Learn From Egypt's Tombs.
 This introduces the topic for the lesson by applying the Five Habits of Historical Thinking to it.
 Do the two activities embedded in the presentation.

 Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
-The checklist offers a systematic way to handle sources.
+The checklist teaches a systematic way to handle sources.

 Day 3: Discuss the "Interpreting Primary Sources Checklist" and talk through one primary source document in order to illustrate the meaning of the concepts on the checklist.
-Next, have students complete "Source Analysis" worksheets after studying primary source documents 3, 4, 6, 7, 9, and 10.
+Then have students complete "Source Analysis" worksheets after studying primary source documents 2, 3, 4, 6, 7, and 8.